Average gas price may hit $4 per gallon in 2022: Here’s when - NewsBreak

 (NEXSTAR) – Along with the cost of groceries , laundry detergent and breakfast , gas prices appear to be trending in a painful, upward direction in 2022.

-Earlier this week, Goldman Sachs analysts said that oil could rise over $10 to $100 a barrel later this year and go even higher in 2023.

-The investment bank based its projections in part on a “surprisingly large” supply deficit despite the spike in COVID-19 cases.Economics professor sheds light on what could be causing rising inflation
+The investment bank based its projections in part on a “surprisingly large” supply deficit despite the spike in COVID-19 cases.Can I resell my COVID tests online?

-Also looming over future fuel prices is a possible Russian invasion of Ukraine, which President Biden predicted during his address Wednesday.
-A military incursion by one of the world’s top oil producers could result in sanctions from the U.S. and would have major implications on gas prices.
-International Energy Agency Executive Director Fatih Birol blamed Russia earlier this month for a natural gas crisis in Europe that has left countries with skyrocketing prices and low supply.

 So is it time for Americans to rush to the pump before prices skyrocket?
 Not just yet, as Goldman expects gas to hit the $100 mark in the third quarter of this year.

-GasBuddy’s lead petroleum analyst, Patrick De Haan, says this time of year is usually more tame, with prices jumping up in March, April and May.
-But, according to AAA, Thursday’s national average for regular gas was $3.32, up more than $1 from last January, and prices could continue to rise substantially throughout the rest of the year.Why doing laundry may get more expensive in March
+GasBuddy’s lead petroleum analyst, Patrick De Haan, says this time of year is usually more tame with prices jumping up in March, April and May.
+Thursday’s national average for regular gas was $3.32, up more than $1 from last January, according to AAA, and prices could continue to rise substantially throughout the rest of the year.How to order your free at-home COVID tests from the federal government

 When factoring in the current geopolitical instability, “we could see the national average climbing close to $4 per gallon by the time we get out to celebrate Memorial Day,” De Haan told CNN Thursday.